Yandex.Metrica: evaluate your ad performance

-If you are creating many campaigns with the same set of tags, you can enter these tags on the user settings page in the Metrica tags for new campaigns field.
+If you create lots of campaigns with an identical set of tags, you can enter their ID in the Metrica tags for new campaigns field on the user settings page.

 yclidtag with a unique click number is automatically added to the click-through link for your ad, for example:

-yclidtag returns an error, configure your site to use arbitrary URL parameters.
+yclidtag returns an error, configure your site to use custom URL parameters.
 If you use redirects, please check that the

 yclidtag redirects to the destination URL.